dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 1. the `tx.op` field MUST be `"37appr_coll"`
 2. it MUST contain a field `tx.from: Account`
 3. it MUST contain a field `tx.spender: Account`
-4. it CAN contain a field `tx.exp: Nat` if set by the user
+4. it MAY contain a field `tx.exp: Nat` if set by the user

 #### icrc37_revoke_token_approvals Block Schema